Planning to accommodate airport need by 2027

 To develop its Sustainable Airport Master Plan, the Port made sustainability priorities, such as reducing impacts to wetlands, proximity to noise, and light-sensitive land uses, part of the criteria for evaluating planning concepts.
-This is one of the ways that the airport is working towards the Port Commission’s goal to be the greenest, most energy-efficient Port in North America.
+This is one of the ways the airport is working towards the Port Commission’s goal to be the greenest, most energy-efficient port in North America.

 Growing region, growing airport.
 It’s essential to have a blueprint for the future

 Specifically, these Near-Term Projects will address forecast demand through 2027, while a Long-Term Vision will cover later years.

 These proposed Near-Term Projects all fit within the framework of environmental best practices and fiscal discipline.
 Significant investments would include: a new terminal with 19 gates, a people mover, reconfigured roadways to improve efficiency and access to the airport and improved safety and support for airlines and airport operations.
 The planned projects are designed to meet forecasted passenger and cargo demand, comply with the Federal Aviation Administration (FAA) airfield standards and guidance, improve airfield operational efficiency, and provide additional fuel capacity to support the Port’s Sustainable Aviation Fuel Initiative.

 The Near-Term Projects are currently undergoing environmental review.
 To learn more, visit www.SAMPNTPenvironmentalreview.org.